Top 12 holiday marketing ideas for retail

 - customer service (face-to-face, in-store or online).

 Look closely at these parts of your retail operation.
-If bottlenecks already exist, they may get worse during the vacation season.
+If bottlenecks already exist, they may get worse during the holiday season.
 Isolate the problem areas and take steps to improve efficiency.

 3. Consider extra staff for busy periods